John Barnabas: Legacy

 Barnabas contributed in the establishment of the department of biochemistry at Ahmednagar College in 1963, when he returned to the college after his post-doctoral stint abroad.
-He served as the councellor of the International Society for the Study of Origin of Life from 1980 to 1983 and sat in the scientific advisory committees to the cabinet (1983–85) as well as the Department of Biotechnology (1990–93).
+He served as the councilor of the International Society for the Study of Origin of Life from 1980 to 1983 and sat in the scientific advisory committees to the cabinet (1983–85) as well as the Department of Biotechnology (1990–93).
 He was also associated with the research councils of several scientific agencies including the Council of Scientific and Industrial Research and the advisory committee for space sciences of the Indian Space Research Organization.
 He was a member of journals such as Biotechnology Letters, Science Technology, Indian Journal of Biochemistry & Biophysics, Journal of Biosciences and the journals of the Indian Academy of Sciences (INSA) and the Indian National Science Academy.
 He also served as a member of the INSA council from 1984 to 1986.